pyrmont/pondent/README.md

 ## Limitations

 Pondent does not support the editing of existing files.
-It also does not support image uploading.

 ## Bugs